pip-services/pip-services-docs/content/en/python/rpc/services/commandable_swagger_document.md

 - **data**: Dict[str, Any] - data to be added

 #### _write_name
-Write a property or object name.
+Writes a property or object name.

 > _write_name(indent: int, name: str)